Taking a Family Gap Year (or make that Gap Half-Year)

 It’s already been 10 years since Delaney and Riley received their first passport stamps.
 In just 11 months, Delaney begins high school.
 There’s still so much for us to do–so many important conversations to have; so many life lessons to learn; so much world to explore.
 Time is quickly slipping away and our window to make this dream a reality is about to slam shut.

-So beginning October 2013, we’re pushing pause on our conventional suburban life to travel around the world for 5 months.
+So beginning October 2013, we’re pushing pause on our conventional suburban life to take a short family gap year and travel around the world.
 We hope you’ll come along with us.